Shoulder to Shoulder

 President

-Susan became involved with Shoulder to Shoulder in 2003 when she met Dr. Jeff Heck at a professional organization on international health.
-Her special interest is in the development of the clinic in Concepción and the organization itself.
-To date, the Josephson Fund (which she directs) has provided Shoulder to Shoulder with over $250,000 to support the Concepción site.
+Dr. Kaye became involved with Shoulder to Shoulder in 2003 when she met Dr. Jeff Heck at an organization on international health.
+The development of the clinic in Concepción was her major fundraising focus, and she continues to support the medial programs of STS, as well as the organization itself.

 Treasurer